AssessmentsPneumothorax: Clinical practice

 This is why we obtain these films during expiration, because when the individual breathes out air from their lungs, the lungs will shrink a bit, making it easier to detect even small pneumothoraces.

 Additional findings include flattening of the normally convex hemidiaphragm, and deepening of the costophrenic angle, which is the angle between the pleura covering the ribs and the pleura covering the diaphragm.

 In secondary spontaneous pneumothorax, other findings of underlying lung disease will be present, such as hyperinflation in COPD.

-Alright, now the subsequent steps of management depend on the size of the pneumothorax on chest x-ray, and the severity of the symptoms.
+Alright, now the subsequent steps of management depend on the size of the pneumothorax on chest x-ray, and the stability of the symptoms.